 In the view of the Authority, this system of allocating new licences effectively favours existing taxi licence holders (incumbents) and precludes new operators seeking to obtain a taxi licence from entering the market.
-Criteria such as previous experience as taxi drivers and gained seniority in the respective district appear to be, prima facie, discriminatory, as they clearly favour existing taxi operators in a district over new entrants without there being any discernible legitimate justification.
+Criteria such as seniority and previous experience as taxi drivers in the district appear to be, prima facie, discriminatory, as they clearly favour existing taxi operators in a district over new entrants without there being any discernible legitimate justification.
+The Authority further views as problematic the seemingly uncircumscribed residual discretion on the part of the competent authority, in cases where experience and seniority of the applicants for a licence do not permit to identify the candidate to whom the licence should be awarded.
 The Authority notes that in a case concerning the application by Spanish pharmacists for new licences, the CJEU held that national rules whereby licences for the establishment of new pharmacies are to be granted in accordance with an order of priority in which precedence is given to pharmacists who have pursued their professional activities within the province, are indirectly discriminatory, as they, de facto, favour national pharmacists over those from another Member State.
 The same applies with regard to the Norwegian legislation on taxi licences in question.
 This legal framework has the potential to deter and prevent new operators from establishing a new taxi business and constitutes a restriction.

-Furthermore, in those districts where there is an obligation upon taxi service providers to be connected to a taxi dispatch centre, including the corresponding requirements that follow from this affiliation, this requirement constitutes an additional restriction of the freedom of establishment.
+Furthermore, in those districts where there is an obligation upon taxi service providers to be connected to a taxi dispatch central, including the corresponding requirements that follow from this affiliation, this requirement constitutes an additional restriction of the freedom of establishment.